techfolios/techfolios.github.io/docs/user-guide/quickstart.md

 ### Join GitHub

-To get started with TechFolios, you need is an account at GitHub.
+To get started with TechFolios, all you need is an account at GitHub.
 You don't need to download any software or even know how to use git.
 Everything you need to do for this Quick Start can be done in a browser.

 If you haven't already, [sign up for GitHub](https://help.github.com/articles/signing-up-for-a-new-github-account) and [verify your email address](https://help.github.com/articles/verifying-your-email-address/).
 Choose your username wisely, as that will become part of the URL to your portfolio site.